rymawby/SceneGraphTrainingPosterGridAndTasks/README.markdown

 We then set the interface field `contentUri` to that of the json file we wish to load.
 If you remember back to our `Task` code above this is used in the `getContent` call.

-The line `m.jsonLoader.observeField("data", "onDataLoaded")` sets up an observer on the `data` field and tell that to call the `onDataLoaded` function when this field changes.
+The line `m.jsonLoader.observeField("data", "onDataLoaded")` sets up an observer on the `data` field and tells that to call the `onDataLoaded` function when this field changes.
 This was what our `Task` updates when it loads data in.

 Finally we tell our task to run with the line `m.jsonLoader.control = "RUN"`.
 This way of getting a `Task` to run always seems a bit strange to me, I would've thought it'd be a method call - but a lot of the architecture is built around observable fields and native components seem no different.